pgtipping/Synthalyst/memory-bank/activeContext.md

 We've successfully implemented and fixed tests for these endpoints using a standardized mock Prisma client pattern.
 The mock Prisma client has been enhanced to support all required models, including JobDescription, Task, and User.

 ## Recent Changes (2024-03-01)

+- Fixed evaluation tips display in Interview Questions Generator:

+  - Improved JSON parsing in the API route to better handle malformed responses
+  - Enhanced the extraction function to better separate tips from questions
+  - Updated the prompt to ensure the LLM returns properly formatted JSON
+  - Added filtering in the UI component to ensure tips don't appear in the questions tab
+  - Fixed the issue where evaluation tips were showing after questions instead of in their own tab
+  - Location: `nextjs-app/src/app/api/interview-questions/generate/route.ts`, `nextjs-app/src/app/interview-questions/components/InterviewQuestionsForm.tsx`

 - Upgraded Shadcn UI to the latest version: